RudyFisher7/KoiNet/README.md

 A simple portable C++ networking library designed for video games.

 # Project Status
-Very WIP.
+1. Very early in development.
+2. Only static linking is currently supported.

 # Compatability
-Any system with Unix socket API or WinSock2 API, and >= C++11 should work.
+Any system with Unix socket API or WinSock2 API and >= C++11 should work.

+## How to Build
+For CMake (>=v3.13), add add_subdirectory(<path-to-koinet-subdir>) to your CMakeLists.txt and link to the KoiNet library.

 ## Tested Compilers
 1. GNU gcc (with WSL)
 2. MSVC